 LOOK OUT FOR: van Gogh’s The Starry Night (pictured), Picasso’s Les Demoiselles d’Avignon, Cezanne’s The Bather, Matisse’s The Dance (I), Monet’s Water Lilies, Salvador Dali’s The Persistence of Memory, Warhol’s Campbell’s Soup Cans, and Roy Lichtenstein’s Drowning Girl.

 The Rijksmuseum displays thousands of objects of Dutch art and history.
+8,000 objects of art and history are generally on display here — just a fraction of the museum’s collection of 1 million objects.
 It is Located in Amsterdam‘s Museum Square (Museumplein) near the Van Gogh Museum and the Stedelijk Museum Amsterdam.
 Among its masterpieces lies a vast library, and a collection of exquisite doll houses and porcelain.

 LOOK OUT FOR: Rembrandt’s The Night Watch and Early Self Portrait, Vermeer’s The Milkmaid, The Doll’s House of Petronella Oortman, the Cuypers Library, Anthonius Mor’s Portrait of Sir Thomas Gresham Franz Hals’ Wedding Portrait Of Isaac Massa and Beatrix Van Der Laen And Van Gogh’s Self Portrait (1887).